-On the behalf of the Department of Children, Youth and their Families (DCYF) I'm pleased to present our 2023 Services Allocation Plan (SAP), our strategic plan for achieving our Results in the 2024-29 funding cycle.
-The SAP is built on the foundation of the 2022 Community Needs Assessment (CNA) and is intended to address the experiences, needs and disparities impacting San Francisco's children, youth, transitional age youth (TAY) and their families.
+On behalf of the Department of Children, Youth and Their Families (DCYF), I am honored to present our 2023 Services Allocation Plan (SAP).
+This plan serves as our strategic roadmap for the 2024-2029 funding cycle.
+Building upon the foundation laid by our 2022 Community Needs Assessment (CNA), it is a testament to our deep commitment to address the experiences, needs, and disparities affecting the children, youth, transitional age youth (TAY), and their families in San Francisco.